 By popular demand, gluten-free granola bars!
-By popular demand I mean one person asked me for the recipe when I posted a photo on my Instagram.
-Wait!
-Two people!
-So exciting.
-I hadn’t planned on posting this recipe for a while, but I’m giving the people what they want.
+By popular demand I mean two people asked me for the recipe when I posted a photo on my Instagram.

 These peanut butter granola bars, on the other hand, are gluten free.
-Made with coconut and oat flour, flax, chia, and peanut butter, and sweetened with banana and coconut nectar.
+Made with coconut and oat flour, flax, chia, and peanut butter, and sweetened with banana and coconut nectar (or honey).
 Still chewy and totally awesome.

 - 2 cups rolled oats

 - ¼ cup chia seeds